-On flat or uphill winding roads, it displays incredible poise, with not a hint of nose dive or body roll – a set of Spoon lowering springs fitted to this example only aided that trait even further, even if they do make the already ‘sporty’ (read: firm) ride even sportier – even if you may have to tidy your line constantly to keep it composed, and when you finally get it into that top end of its power band, the incredible noise alone is enough to bring a smile to your face, let alone the way it slings you forward.
+On flat or uphill winding roads, it displays incredible poise, with not a hint of nose dive or body roll – thank the double wishbone suspension on all four corners, along with a set of Spoon lowering springs fitted to this example that only aided that trait even further, even if they do make the already sporty ride that bit sportier – even if you may have to tidy your line constantly to keep it composed, and when you finally get it into that top end of its power band, the incredible noise alone is enough to bring a smile to your face, let alone the way it slings you forward.

 Yet even when you keep it below the VTEC threshold, particularly between 3500-4500rpm, it still pulls surprisingly well when you just want to turn things back down from 11, which is exactly where third gear lets you keep it when driving at the speeds you would on the Hills roads I put it through its paces on.

 It’s very good, then, that it still feels great to drive at such speeds as you really need a racetrack – or a death wish – to fully explore what VTEC can do beyond the odd second gear pull when the surface is right and the road is straight enough.

 But even though the time spent under the influence of VTEC was eclipsed by the time spent keeping things sensible out of necessity, was it enough to make me ‘get’ the whole Honda thing?
 Well, yeah, I think it was.